-Note: While in restricted Token mode, the FORMAC Plus will automatically transmit a single Void frame, from Buffer Memory location 0000, every time a restricted Token is received and no frames are queued for transmission.
-In restricted Token mode, the Void frame causes the TVX timers of the stations on the ring to be reset in the absence of frames, since restricted Tokens do not reset the TVX timers.
+Note: In the restricted-token mode, FORMAC Plus transmits a void frame (from location 0000) every time a restricted token is received and no data is queued for transmission.
+In restricted mode, this void frame causes the TVX of the stations on the ring to be reset in the absence of frames, since restricted tokens do not reset the TVX timers.